janellephalon/fullstack-smc-emailclient/README.md

 # DataMotion's Secure Message Center API: Demo Starter Files

 ## Description
-These are the starter files for the Secure Message Center demo, a React application that showcases the use of the DataMotion Secure Message Center API to build a secure and compliant email inbox.
-This project serves as a practical part of an API tutorial, guiding developers in creating a secure messaging exchange system.
+These are the starter files for the Secure Message Center demo, a React application that demonstrates the integration with DataMotion's Secure Message Center API, specifically focusing on the Get Token API and Get Message Summaries API.
+This project serves as a hands-on segment of an API tutorial, guiding developers through the process of building a secure and compliant email inbox.

 ## Table of Contents
 - [DataMotion's Secure Message Center API: Demo Starter Files](#datamotions-secure-message-center-api-demo-starter-files)